-The Center for Career Development is gearing up for the fourth annual Internship Challenge.
-This year, we are not only setting our sights on alumni, families, and friends to offer quality internship experiences, we are also seeking supporters to recruit seniors for full-time positions.
-For this year's Internship and Job Challenge, our goal is to post 250 internships and full-time jobs, as well as to raise funds for students who cannot afford to pursue unpaid, high-quality internships.
+The Center for Career Development will launch the fifth annual Internship & Job Challenge in 2015-16.
+We endeavor to engage alumni, families, and friends to offer quality internship experiences and recruit seniors for full-time positions.
+For this year's Internship & Job Challenge, our goal is to post 350 internships and full-time jobs, as well as to raise funds for students who cannot afford to pursue unpaid, high-quality internships.

-Many Davidson alumni have been bringing their companies to recruit on campus for years.
-We are extending the challenge this year to recognize those efforts and encourage others to join the efforts.
-Alumni, families and friends are often our eyes and ears in the field when opportunities become available, and our advocates when companies make decisions on where to recruit new employees.
+Many Davidson alumni and families have been bringing their companies to recruit on campus for years.
+We will extend the challenge next year to recognize those efforts and encourage others to join the efforts.
+Alumni, families, and friends are often our eyes and ears in the field when opportunities become available, and our advocates when companies make decisions on where to recruit new employees.
 Participation in the challenge is important to our graduates' full-time career searches, and comes in many forms.

 You can contribute to the Davidson Internship and Job Challenge in any of the following ways: